mprestonsparks/DocGen/MCP_IMPLEMENTATION_PLAN.md

 This implementation plan outlines the strategy for integrating Model Context Protocol (MCP) servers into the DocGen project using Docker, based on DeepResearch findings and official MCP specifications.

-> **IMPLEMENTATION STATUS (Updated 2025-03-26T15:22:45-05:00):**
+> **IMPLEMENTATION STATUS (Updated 2025-03-27T16:00:00-05:00):**
 > Phase 1 and Phase 2 have been completed.
-MCP servers are now running with proper Docker configuration, secure credential management, dynamic port allocation, streaming responses, file system access, advanced GitHub integration, authentication with rate limiting, and multi-server orchestration.
+MCP servers are now running with proper Docker configuration, environment variable-based credential management, dynamic port allocation, streaming responses, file system access, advanced GitHub integration, authentication with rate limiting, and multi-server orchestration.
 The infrastructure is ready for further development in Phase 3, with focus areas identified for strengthening the implementation before adding advanced capabilities.

 ## 1. Architectural Foundation